w-angelina/Project-Sudoku-Puzzle-Generator-50-points-/README.md

 # Project-Sudoku-Puzzle-Generator-50-points-Angelina-Wang

 Project Description:
-In this project, the main objective is to design a Java program that generates a solved Sudoku puzzle and print it in a readable format.
-Sudoku puzzles must contain the numbers 1-9 only once in each row, column, and 3x3 box.
-The Java program must have at least one 2D array, which represents the Sudoku board, as well as at least one ArrayList, whihc must be used in a meaningful way.
+In this project, the main objective is to design a Java program that generates a solved Sudoku puzzle and print it in a neat, readable format.
+In Sudoku, each solved 9x9 puzzle must contain the numbers 1-9 only once in each row, column, and 3x3 box.
+The Java program must have at least one 2D array, which represents the Sudoku board, as well as at least one ArrayList, which must be used in a meaningful way.

 Code Overview:
 In the main method, the sudoku board is first created by declaring a 2D array of the size 9x9.
 Then, the method fillBoard is called.
 The method fillBoard utilizes a nested for loop to look through each position of the sudoku board.
 If it finds that a certain position’s value is zero, the method creates an ArrayList named moves that uses another method, valdidMoves.